Sliding Doors vs Bi-Fold Doors: What should I choose?

 Pop by and compare the products for yourself to get a feel for which product would work best for your space.

 We would recommend visiting a showroom and speaking with an expert to experience the two types of doors for yourself before making your decision.
-Or speak with our sales team who will be able to help guide you with your decision.
+Or speak with our sales team, who will be able to help guide you with your decision.